 The iconic Beverly Hills Hotel was finished in 1912, drawing in the upscale clientele that never left.
-As movie stars began to build mansions here, the desire to live in the in Beverly Hills brought in wealthy visitors from all over.
+As movie stars began to build mansions here, the desire to live in Beverly Hills brought in wealthy visitors from all over.

-Beverly Hills became home to a new campus for UCLA in 1925, and in the 50’s became the hottest place for celebrities like Elvis Presley and Frank Sinatra.
+Beverly Hills became home to a new campus for UCLA in 1925, and in the ’50s became the hottest place for celebrities like Elvis Presley and Frank Sinatra.
 More recently, high-profile business owners, real estate moguls, and movie stars have purchased homes in the area.

 But believe it or not, Beverly Hills is a tight-knit community of friends and neighbors.
-Kids grow up together and attend Beverly Hills High, parents attend PTA meetings and shuttle their kids to practice.
-Although it’s known as the backdrop for Hollywood drama, real life happens in Beverly Hills.
+Kids grow up together and attend Beverly Hills High; parents attend PTA meetings and shuttle their kids to practice.
+Although it’s known as the backdrop for Hollywood drama, real-life happens in Beverly Hills.

-Things To Do
+Things To DoThings To Do

 All of that shopping that is done here is sure to work up an appetite.
 This is why restaurateurs pay big bucks to have their world-famous eateries in this high-profile area.
-First and foremost, Beverly Hills was the birthplace of the first cupcake ATM.
+First and foremost, it was the birthplace of the first cupcake ATM.
 Enough said.
 But for locals in the mood for more than a sugar rush, popular restaurants like Mulberry Street Pizzeria, Spice Affair, and Spago are ideal places to spot celebs and enjoy the mouth-watering cuisine.

-Almost all of the restaurants and shops are within walking distance from the garages.
+Almost all of the restaurants and shops are within walking distance of the garages.
 There is a public bus system that many residents utilize, and a free trolley service whisks riders between the Civic Center and Rodeo Drive.

-What It Costs
+What It CostsWhat It Costs